Srinu7358/devops-july-2026/Day5/README.md

 ```
 python3 --version          # need 3.10 or newer
-node --version             # optional, only for the MCP Inspector step
+node --version             # optional, only for the MCP Inspector step - can be install with sudo apt install -y node
 ```

 #### Create the project and virtual environment